-PreReq: Eng 20R or ESL 9 or "B" or better in Eng 51 or placement in Eng 21; and Math 1ABCD or placement in Math 22 or placement in Math 50
+PreReq: Eng 20R or ESL 9 or placement in Eng 21; and Math 1ABCD or placement in Math 22 or placement in Math 50

-CoReg: Carp 21A
+CoReq: Carp 21A

 Students will learn and practice shop safety and the safe use, care and maintenance of hand tools.
 Identification of basic construction materials and fasteners, adherence to good work ethics, quality workmanship and customer satisfaction is also emphasized.
 (6 lec/lab hrs.)